-- Check with your child's healthcare provider before you give your child any medicine.
+- Check with your child's healthcare provider before he or she takes any medicine.
 This includes over-the-counter medicine, herbs, and vitamins.
-Your child's healthcare provider may want you to change some of the medicines, or stop them, until your child's liver has recovered.
+Your child's provider may want you to change some medicines, or stop them, until your child's liver has recovered.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 - Offer your child a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, and lean meats and fish.
 Your child's healthcare provider or dietitian may recommend that you limit protein foods such as milk, fish, meat, and fatty foods.
 Protein and fat make your child's liver work harder.
 As he or she feels better, you can add other kinds of foods.

 - Talk to your adolescent about not drinking alcohol.
 Alcohol can increase liver damage.
 Talk to your healthcare provider if your adolescent drinks alcohol and needs help to stop.

 - Have your child drink more liquids.
 Liquids help your child's liver function properly.
 Ask your child's healthcare provider how much liquid to drink each day and which liquids are best for him or her.